OntLRB/Benchmark/STARQL-Transformation/README.md

 # Transformation

-This is a transformation service for transforming STARQL queries into ExaStream
+This is a transformation service for transforming OntLRB queries from STARQL into ExaStream

-## Installation instruction
+## Run instruction

 You can directly transform queries by using the runnable JAR "StarqlToExaStream.jar" provided in this folder.